 Students benefit from road safety event

-The College organised the “speed dating” road safety event in conjunction with the TOM Foundation, a local charity, to press home the message about driving carefully to young people.
+The College organised the “speed dating” road safety events in conjunction with the TOM Foundation, a local charity, to communicate messages about driving carefully to young people at its Beverley and Bridlington campuses.

 It saw students talking with paramedics, police, firefighters and representatives of the TOM Foundation and Safer Roads Humber, spending five minutes with each before moving onto the next.